 - tingling or itching near the lips

-- “outbreaks” of several small blisters that grow together and may be red and inflamed
+- outbreaks of several small blisters that grow together and may be red and inflamed

 Other complications include:

-Applying ice or a warm cloth to the face or taking a pain reliever like acetaminophen (Tylenol) might help to reduce any pain.
+Applying ice or a warm cloth to the face or taking a pain reliever like acetaminophen (Tylenol) may help reduce any pain.